Underactuated Control of Multiple Soft Pneumatic Actuators via Stable Inversion: Introduction

 \section{Introduction}

 \IEEEPARstart{S}{oft} robotics has become an emerging field, offering solutions for tasks that traditional robots struggle to accomplish.
 In particular, the inherent compliance and adaptability of soft actuators show advantages for applications requiring delicate manipulation~\cite{navas2021gripper, george2020survey} and interaction with complex or unknown environments~\cite{fumiya2011review, yang2022sensor}.
 Compared to rigid-bodied robotic hands, soft grippers stand out for their ability to conform to a wide range of object shapes and sizes, making them indispensable in domains such as medical robots~\cite{alici2018bending} and human-robot interactions~\cite{demir2020design}.
 However, achieving precise control over the motion and coordination of multiple soft fingers within a gripper remains a challenge~\cite{yang2023control}.
-The particularly evident issue is underactuated control, where the number of actuators exceeds the number of control inputs, leading to restricted motions.
-Moreover, the air pump occupies space and has a certain weight, so reducing the number of inputs saves space and reduces weight and costs~\cite{pump2024zhou}.
-In this context, the development of effective underactuated control strategies tailored to the characteristics of soft robotics is essential to unlock their potential in real-world applications.
+The soft fingers in this paper are pneumatically driven, and the air is supplied by air pumps.
+If the number of fingers exceeds the number of pumps, the system is under-actuated.
+Since the air pump is bulky, it is desired to minimize the number of air pumps~\cite{underactuated2019he,tuna2019syn,pump2024zhou}.